 While King’s Bounty: The Legend does offer a deep strategic role-play experience, it does not allow players to use their hero character to fight directly in battles.
 There are, however, plenty of units ranging from warriors and archers to fantasy creatures straight from Lord of the Rings and D&D. With exploration-based adventure, deep turn-based strategy, and plenty of customization options, King's Bounty: The Legend will be a nice addition to your role-playing video game collection.

 2. Grotesque Tactics

-A parody of some of the best tactical role-playing games, Grotesque Tactics is known more for its slapstick humor than gameplay.
-But that doesn’t mean it offers a poor show.
+As a parody of some of the best tactical role-playing games, Grotesque Tactics is known more for its slapstick humor than gameplay—but that doesn’t mean it offers a poor show.
 Along with a humorous storyline, the game provides plenty of interesting features, including an impressive tactical turn-based strategy gameplay.

 The grid-based strategy rules are similar to the original game.
 Melee attacks can be performed against an opponent on an adjacent square, whereas ranged attacks are possible even if the enemy stands two squares away.
 You can also make your characters wait for their turn or defend themselves from enemy attacks.
 Characters can also drink potions to restore their health.

 The game’s “obsession meter” is unique.
 Each character is obsessed with his trait.
 Once the meter fills, it can prove disastrous for the fellow party members.
 It is actually the opposite of an XP boost, a popular RPG feature.
 Every time one of your party members takes damage, his/her obsession meter increases.
 Once full, it will affect his team members instead of opponents.

 As a humorous alternative to FF Tactics, Grotesque Tactics is a good game to start with.
 The game is short and can be completed within 10–12 hours if you are a seasoned RPG gamer.